Ilminster

-Ilminster is a market town and civil parish in Somerset, England, with a population of 5,808.
-Bypassed in 1988, the town now lies just east of the junction of the A303 (London to Exeter) and the A358 (Taunton to Chard and Axminster).
+Ilminster is a market town and civil parish in Somerset, England.
+It lies just east of the junction of the A303 (London to Exeter) and the A358 (Taunton to Chard and Axminster).
 The parish includes the hamlet of Sea.
+At the 2021 census, the parish had a population of 5,964.

 History

-Ilminster is mentioned in documents dating from 725 and in a Charter granted to Muchelney Abbey (10 mi to the north) by Æthelred the Unready in 995.
+Ilminster is mentioned in documents dating from 725 and in a charter granted to Muchelney Abbey (10 mi to the north) by Æthelred the Unready in 995.
 Ilminster is also mentioned in the Domesday Book of 1086 as ‘Ileminstre’, meaning 'The church on the River Isle' from the Old English ysle and mynster.
 By this period Ilminster was a flourishing community and was granted the right to hold a weekly market, which it still does.

-Ilminster was part of the hundred of Abdick and Bulstone.

 In 1645 during the English Civil War Ilminster was the scene of a skirmish between parliamentary troops under Edward Massie and Royalist forces under Lord Goring, who fought for control of the bridges prior to the Battle of Langport.

 The town contains the buildings of a sixteenth-century grammar school, the Ilminster Meeting House, which acts as the town's art gallery and concert hall.
 There is also a Gospel Hall.

 Canal Way in the town refers to the long abandoned and never completed Chard Canal which connected the town to the River Parrett.